-Company's name Country of incorporation and operation Ownershi • Principal activity 2024 2023 Doha Brokerage and Financial Services Limited India 38.48% 40.01% Brokerage and asset management
+Company's name Country of incorporation and operation Ownership interest % Principal activity

+2024 2023

+.
+0

+Doha Brokerage and Financial Services Brokerage and asset

+Limited India 38.48% 40.01% management

 (d) Foreign currency

 Foreign currency transactions and balances

 Foreign currency transactions that are transactions denominated, or that require settlement in a foreign currency are translated into the respective functional currencies of the operations at the spot exchange rates at the dates of the transactions.